futoin/specs/draft/ftn24_if_ui_flow_engine.md

 current language, accessibility settings, and others.

-Process data subset consists of the current screen to show, its dynamic properties, other important factors for processing on Enclave Device side.
+Process data subset consists of the current screen to show, its dynamic properties, other important factors for processing on the Enclave Device side.

-The overall data must be compact enough to be transferred over wire in one shot many times during the session in scope of ordinary message exchange between the Device and the Backend.
+The overall data must be compact enough to be transferred over wire in one shot many times during the session in scope of ordinary message exchange between the Device and the Backend, avoiding any fragile and complex incremental update logic.

-The process is typically received as part of response for requesting a process or as a response for navigational action on the current screen.
+The context is typically received as a part of the response for requesting a process or as the response for a navigational action on the current screen.
 It is expected that the Backend may send out-of-band Process Context updates too.

 ## 1.3.
 Requirement Fulfillment UI Flow concept

-It is assumed that business process flow is defined as a deterministic pure function, which operates over the Process Context data and executes non-blocking way, and is convenient for simple Unit Testing.
+It is assumed that the business process flow is defined as a deterministic pure function, which operates over the Process Context data and executes non-blocking way, and is convenient for simple Unit Testing.